the-hideout/tarkov-crons/README.md

 # tarkov-crons ⏰

-cronjobs to manage the Tarkov mysql database
+cronjobs to manage the Tarkov mysql database.
+The cronjobs are essentially forked from the cronjobs in kokarn's tarkov-data-manager.

 ## About 💡